MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/binary-all-or-aggfunction.md

 Returns an aggregated value using the binary `OR` operation over records for each summarization group, or in total if a group is not specified.

-## Examples
+## Example

-This example produces 'cafe-food' using binary `OR` operations:
+The following example produces 'cafe-food' using binary `OR` operations:

 **\[**[**Click to run query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA0tJLAHCpJxUjbzSXKuc/Lx0Ta5oLgUFgwoLEDAwsNAB80yMDMAAwjMwMDczR+KBgamOAlcsV41CcWlubmJRZlWqQlFqcWlOiYKtQkl+aUFBapFGSX5GaoVGUmZeYlFlfGJOTnx+EcheTU1NAEGLHNSIAAAA)**\]**